Skip to main content

 Pattern 15: Persona

 The persona pattern sets the LLM's expertise, communication style, and constraints for an entire conversation.
-It is essentially a system prompt builder.
+It is essentially a system prompt builder -- see our System Prompt Engineering tutorial for advanced techniques.
 I separate it from the other patterns because it shapes all subsequent prompts rather than producing a one-off output.

 Persona prompt template